CDCgov/Rnssp-templates-docs/content/templates/syndromeeval/_index.en.md

   An automated report template that allows ESSENCE users to evaluate the data details (line level) results of one, two, or three syndrome definitions at a time.
-  Original Script By: Sara Chronister (Maricopa County, AZ).
+  Original Script By: Sara Chronister.
   Revamped and Adapted to the Rnssp Package by: Gbedegnon Roseric Azondekon.
   National Syndromic Surveillance Program (NSSP).
   Centers for Disease Control and Prevention (CDC).